ohauer/neco-apps/docs/maintenance.md

 Then check the diffs by `git diff`.

-TODO:
-After https://github.com/rook/rook/pull/5573 is merged, we have to revise the above-mentioned process.

 Update manifest for Ceph toolbox.
 Assume `rook/rook` is updated in the above procedure.